pixelknit/houdiniCacheManager/README.md

 ![06](https://github.com/user-attachments/assets/62c49dce-7e76-492d-9032-0b17ca0f1e14)

 Step 6) This will display your python panel, if you are creating it from scratch following this, the panel will be empty, maybe with the default "Hello World".
-So time to edit the panel and add the code, click the gear icon and select -> Edit Interface, this will open the Python Panel Editor again, copy/paste the code
+So time to edit the panel and add the code, click the gear icon and select -> Edit Interface, this will open the Python Panel Editor again.
-from the file "cache_manager_panel.py" into the script section, make sure you are editing your panel.
+Copy/paste the code from the file "cache_manager_panel.py" into the script section, make sure you are editing your panel.

 ![07](https://github.com/user-attachments/assets/85441974-1dc2-4100-8010-50fcaf63625f)